 • how often you use online gambling apps

-• how often you apply for finance products like loans, credit cards, and mortgages
+• how often you apply for financial products like loans, credit cards, and mortgages

 • using a debt management plan to help manage your finances